jazdmiller/jazdmiller/README.md

 SibLinks: A full-stack social media/prompt-generating app for siblings.
 Built with React, Bootstrap, and Firebase.

 ### Contact Me
-Feel free to reach out via LinkedIn or email (linked below profile picture) and let's build something great together! 🚀
+I believe the best solutions emerge from collective creativity, so feel free to get in touch via LinkedIn or email (linked below profile picture), and let's build something great together! 🚀